Rhoda Coffin: Prison reformer

 Coffin's effort on behalf of prison reform, especially her work to establish a separate state penitentiary for women in Indiana, made her a progressive leader in the national prison-reform movement and led her to champion other causes that assisted women and children.

 The Coffins's work with the Marion Street Sabbath School in Richmond introduced them to prison and reformatory issues.
 On January 11, 1867, Indiana governor Oliver P. Morton, a childhood friend of Charles Coffin, appointed him to a commission tasked with investigating the need for a reformatory for boys.
 Based on the commission's findings, the state government established the House of Refuge for Juvenile Defenders, a reformatory school for boys in Plainfield, Indiana.
 Charles Coffin was named president of its board of managers.
 During the commission's work to establish the reformatory, Rhoda accompanied her husband in efforts to lobby the state government to establish the facility.
 As a result of their successful lobbying efforts, the Coffins established their reputation as advocates for prison reform.
 The experience also introduced Rhoda to Indiana politics and expanded her role.

 In 1868, at request of Governor Conrad Baker, the Coffins visited Indiana's two state penitentiaries to report on their condition and recommend improvements.
 Rhoda was appalled by what she saw and learned, which included instances of abuse and mistreatment of male and female inmates at a state penitentiary in Jeffersonville, Indiana.
 As a result of the experiences she recommended that the state government construct separate prisons for men and women.
-She also advocated for an female-controlled women's prison facility.
+She also advocated for a female-controlled women's prison facility.
 Coffin strongly believed that women were "best equipped to understand the needs of female inmates."

 The Coffins spent months lobbying members of the Indiana General Assembly to support legislation to establish a women's prison and on May 13, 1869, the bill was approved.
 The Indiana Reformatory Institution for Women and Girls was established in Indianapolis, directed by a visiting board of men and women, with an all-male board of managers supervising its finances.
 The governor appointed Rhoda to the prison's first board of visitors.
 She believed in a new philosophy of prison reform that viewed prisons as rehabilitation centers and encouraged the incarcerated women to learn sewing and homemaking skills so that they would have work to do while they were in prison.